SimplyRETS/simplyretswp/readme.txt

 = 1.3.0 =
 * This update will move you to the new Fancy gallery - If you like the Classic gallery, you can switch it back in Settings -> SimplyRETS (no changes to Classic gallery)

-= 1.2.0 =
-* This update should fully support backwards compatibility, but if you notice problem update to the latest version.

-= 1.1.3 =
-* This update fixes a visible warning on new SimplyRETS post pages

-= 1.1.0 =
-* There are many new updates and features added to this release.
-A lot of the API authentication has improved, so old clients need to be updated.
-See the Changelog for a complete list.

-= 1.0.3 =
-* If you were experiencing any error outputs on your site (mostly GoDadddy host), this update will resolve the issue.

-= 1.0.0 =
-* Launch

 == Documentation ==